 This fifth edition of the Global IFRS Banking survey focuses on the expected credit loss implementation challenges that banks will have to face and seeks to provide clients, regulators and the wider market with insights into current thinking across the sector.

 The survey summarizes the responses of 59 of the world’s major banking groups, including 17 global systemically important financial institutions.
 Key findings include:

-- Total anticipated implementation budgets have doubled in the year since the previous survey
+- Total anticipated implementation budgets have doubled in the year since our previous survey.

 - Three-fifths of banks think they do not have enough technical resources to deliver their IFRS 9 / FASB CECL project and a quarter of these further doubt that there will be sufficient skills available in the market to cover any shortfall.

-A summary of the report is being released first.
-The full report will be available later.
+A summary of the report was released first.
+The full report is also now available for download.